Where and how to see the Aurora Australis in Victoria

 What’s an antipodean aurora?

-The Aurora Australis is the southern hemisphere’s answer to the famed Aurora Borealis, and it can be spotted throughout Victoria.
-Cockman has even seen the celestial phenomenon within Melbourne itself.
+The Aurora Australis is the southern hemisphere’s answer to the famed Aurora Borealis, and it can be spotted throughout Victoria, but usually in the far south.

 The reason it’s often harder to spot the Aurora Australis comes down to geography.
 “The Aurora Borealis is better known because there’s more landmass in the northern hemisphere in the latitudes where the aurora can be observed from,” Cockman says.